ahmad-alshammari/Udacity-projects/README.md

 	#The required steps to run the application successfully:

-1. Extract the ZIP file.

-2. Open index.html in browser.
+1. Open index.html in browser.

-3. Enjoy plying the game
+2. Enjoy plying the game
 >>>>>>> Third commit